My Promise

-My Promise is the debut album by a German pop band No Mercy, released in 1996.
+My Promise (released as No Mercy in North America) is the debut studio album by German pop band No Mercy.
+It was released on 21 October 1996 through MCI Records, BMG, and Arista Records.
 It is the band's most successful album and contains all of their international hits: "Missing", "Where Do You Go", "When I Die", "Please Don't Go" and "Kiss You All Over".

-The album was released in North America as No Mercy, which had a different cover as well as a different track listing.